How Marketing Managers Can Benefit From NPS

 Below, we’ve listed five ways marketing managers can use Net Promoter Score to more accurately track the results of their campaigns and monitor long-term customer acquisition performance.

-Monitor campaigns results easier
+Monitor campaign results easier

 Since NPS measures the likelihood of a customer recommending a product or brand to their peers, it’s arguably the most important metric in your marketing toolkit for staying on top of your campaign’s performance.

-The ability to earn and retain customers is ultimately the most important measure of any sales or marketing campaign’s success.
+The ability to earn and retain customers is ultimately the most critical measure of any sales or marketing campaign’s success.
 After all, there’s little value in acquiring new customers only to lose them even faster than you gained them.

 As a marketing manager, adding NPS to your key performance indicator dashboard is one of the most effective ways to make retention and customer satisfaction as much of a priority for your company as acquisition and short-term return on ad spend.